-Instructional Leadership Teams professional development increases school leaders’ and instructional leadership team (ILT) members’ abilities to improve teaching and learning in a results-focused learning environment.
-Participants will walk away with a viable, customized plan to develop and maintain ILTs at their school.
+Instructional Leadership Teams increase school leaders’ and instructional leadership team (ILT) members’ abilities to improve teaching and learning in a results-focused learning environment.
+Instructional Leadership Teams professional development provides a viable, customized plan to develop and maintain ILTs at a school.
 All participants will have access to an ILT toolbox that includes online resources for sustaining the work of the ILT.

 Identifying high-quality instruction along with the professional learning necessary to support teachers’ learning.

 Observing and analyzing classroom instruction, and providing growth-based feedback to teachers.

 Analyzing lessons using nonjudgmental language and with evidence grounded to an instructional framework.

 Collaborating with colleagues to discuss the professional development needs of individual and groups of teachers.

 Planning professional development and school improvement based upon observation and analysis of teaching and learning.